Lead Opinion

 Neither the Insurance Code, nor the rules or regulations the Board has adopted thereunder, articulate when liability has become reasonably clear for purposes of triggering the insurer’s duty to reasonably attempt settlement under the statute.
 National Union claims that, by failing to define a standard, the Legislature must have intended the common-law Stowers standard to apply.
 There is nothing to indicate that the Legislature had in mind any standard other than the familiar Stowers standard, and certainly there was merit to unifying the common-law and statutory

 But in Texas, the common law imposes no duty on an insurer to accept a settlement demand in excess of policy limits or to make or solicit settlement proposals.
-See Garcia, 876 S.W.2d at 849, 851.
-As we noted in Garcia, “[r]equiring the claimant to make settlement demands
+See Garcia,

 2. No Evidence Review

-National Union claims that there is no evidence to support the jury‘s finding that it engaged in unfair claim settlement practices under
+National Union claims that there is no evidence to support the jury’s finding that it engaged in unfair claim settlement practices under article 21.21.
+In deciding whether legally sufficient evidence supports a jury finding, we view the evidence in a light that tends to support the finding and disregard all evidence and inferences to the contrary.
+Bradford v.
+Vento,

-National Union does not dispute coverage under the policy, nor does it claim that Rocor‘s liability was not reasonably clear.
+National Union does not dispute coverage under the policy, nor does it claim that Rocor’s liability was not reasonably clear.
 Thus, we must determine whether there is any evidence that the claimant made a proper settlement demand within policy limits that was reasonable under the circumstances such that an ordinarily prudent insurer would have accepted it.
 As we have said, a proper settlement demand must clearly state a sum certain and propose to fully release the insured.
-See Garcia, 876 S.W.2d at 848-49.
-The record in this case reflects no such demand.
-The plaintiffs’ only written settlement demand was for $10 million, which was conveyed in a May 4, 1990 letter to Martin and Renneker.
-Rocor does not base its unfair
+See Garcia,

-Rocor relies primarily upon Soechting‘s oral offer made to Renneker at the April 11, 1990 meeting.
-However, the record reveals great confusion about that offer‘s terms.
+Rocor relies primarily upon Soechting’s oral offer made to Renneker at the April 11, 1990 meeting.
+However, the record reveals great confusion about that offer’s terms.
 At the meeting, Soechting requested a structured settlement worth $4.5 million.
-At trial, Soechting testified that he intended that figure to settle only the adults’ claims, and that he was willing to settle the children‘s claims for $1.8 million, for a total combined settlement of $6.3 million.
+At trial, Soechting testified that he intended that figure to settle only the adults’ claims, and that he was willing to settle the children’s claims for $1.8 million, for a total combined settlement of $6.3 million.
 Because the case ultimately settled for close to that amount nearly one year later, Rocor claims that National Union unreasonably delayed settlement and is liable for unfair claim settlement practices.
-But correspondence from Martin to Rocor contemporaneous with the April negotiations suggests that Renneker understood the $4.5 million offer was to settle all claims, including the children‘s.
-Although Soechting testified that he “believed” he communicated to Renneker that the offer‘s scope was limited, the record indicates that Renneker did not understand the terms of Soechting‘s proposal.
+But correspondence from Martin to Rocor contemporaneous with the April negotiations suggests that Renneker understood the $4.5 million offer was to settle all claims, including the children’s.
+Although Soechting testified that he “believed” he communicated to Renneker that the offer’s scope was limited, the record indicates that Renneker did not understand the terms of Soeehting’s proposal.

 3. Liability Absent a Duty to Defend

-National Union contends that, irrespective of Rocor‘s liability theory or the sufficiency of the evidence to support it, National Union cannot be liable for Rocor‘s defense costs because it had no duty to defend Rocor, and the Stowers duty is premised upon the insurer‘s control of the insured‘s defense.
+National Union contends that, irrespective of Rocor’s liability theory or the sufficiency of the evidence to support it, National Union cannot be liable for Ro-cor’s defense costs because it had no duty to defend Rocor, and the Stowers duty is premised upon the insurer’s control of the insured’s defense.
 We disagree.

 In Stowers, we held that an insurer that failed to use ordinary care could be liable for a judgment against its insured in excess of policy limit.
-Stowers, 15 S.W.2d at 546-47.
-While the insurer in that case, unlike National Union, had the duty to defend its insured, our decision was also based upon the insurer‘s control over settlement:
+Stowers,

 [T]he indemnity company had the right to take complete and exclusive control of the suit against the assured, and the assured was absolutely prohibited from making any settlement, except at his own expense, or to interfere in any negotiations for settlement or legal proceeding without the consent of the company; the company reserved the right to settle any such claim or suit brought against the assured.